 Caffeine and a sweet treat

-Donut Hole Bakery and Cafe | 635 Harbor Blvd, Destin, FL 32541 2 Birds Coffee & Cafe | 80 Seascape Dr, Miramar Beach, FL 32550 Black Bear Bread Co. | 325 Grand Blvd Suite 100, Miramar Beach, FL 32550
+→Donut Hole Bakery and Cafe // 635 Harbor Blvd, Destin, FL 32541 →2 Birds Coffee & Cafe // 80 Seascape Dr, Miramar Beach, FL 32550 →Black Bear Bread Co. // 325 Grand Blvd Suite 100, Miramar Beach, FL 32550

 WHERE TO STAY IN 30A

-As I mentioned earlier, we stayed in an Airbnb in nearby Miramar Beach.
-I would definitely recommend one of the cottages located in this park of tiny houses (which really aren’t too tiny).
+I would highly recommend one of the cottages located in this park of tiny houses (which really aren’t too tiny).
 The “Life is Good” cottage was equipped with everything we needed for our beach weekend, such as chairs, a cooler, and a wagon – that is, everything except beach towels, which we brought from home.

 TRAVEL TIPS FOR DESTIN, FLORIDA